tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 ### HTTP Adapter to Java message tests

-Once we're satisfied about the communication between UI and `Portfolio`, we can look at the behaviour of the Portfolio part of the domain model.
-This part of the domain model is responsible for exposing the valuation request interface.
-This is implemented by a HTTP adapter to create a RESTful endpoint.
-It turns the HTTP call into a Java API call so our tests should exercise this adaptation.
+Once we're satisfied about the communication between UI and Portfolio, we can look at the behaviour of the Portfolio part of the domain model in more detail.
+This part is responsible for exposing an interface for requesting valuations and then processing that request.
+The interface is implemented as a HTTP adapter to accept incoming requests.
+It turns the HTTP call (the external API) into a Java call (the internal API).
+Tests in this group should therefore exercise this adaptation.

 ![](images/part2/design.md/test-portfolio-valuation.png)

-An important point to make right off the bat is that these tests will assume that the RESTful infrastructure is, or will be, tested elsewhere.
+An important point to appreciate is that these tests will assume that the RESTful infrastructure is, or will be, tested elsewhere.
 Rather than start up a HTTP server, configure RESTful endpoints and make a real HTTP client request, the tests will work with underlying components directly.
 This separates the configuration and infrastructure (of the HTTP server) from the behaviour (the business logic classes) tests.

 In Java terms, you can think of this as not testing the servlet container's configuration but instead testing the `Servlet` directly.
 We assume the web container works and that thin slices of configuration will be tested in subsequent tests.
-Starting up a full container for multiple business scenarios can be wasteful when they exercise the same infrastructure scenarios again and again.
+Starting up a full container for multiple business scenarios can be wasteful when they inadvertently exercise the same infrastructure scenarios again and again.

-#### Example
+#### Example test

-So, our example specification might look like this.
+An example specification to test against might look like this.

+A> #### Valuations are returned in response the HTTP requests A>
 A> When a HTTP request for a valuation is received
 A>
 A> Then the total portfolio valuation will be returned to the requester

 With a corresponding fixture used to verify the HTTP adapter works with domain model components as intended.